- You are here:

 Best Time To Visit

 Most people visit Andohahela to hike and enjoy the scenery of the transitional forest.
 The Dry season months from April to October offer the best hiking conditions.
-If you would like to increase the chances of seeing some wildlife, the shoulder months April, May, September and November are the best overall as from June to August, reptiles, amphibians and some nocturnal lemurs are less active and might be harder to spot.
+If you would like to increase the chances of seeing some wildlife, the shoulder months April, May, September and November are the best time overall.
+From June to August, reptiles, amphibians and some nocturnal lemurs are less active and might be harder to spot.

 Want To Visit Andohahela NP?